Continuing Education Activity

 Collateralization and recanalization of pulmonary AVM can appear following treatment.
 Hence it is imperative to have long-term, regular clinical and imaging follow-ups to evaluate pulmonary AVM enlargement and reperfusion.

 Deterrence and Patient Education

-Patients diagnosed from pulmonary arteriovenous malformations (AVMs) should receive education on their diagnosis as well as on the different management options available for them.
+Patients diagnosed with pulmonary arteriovenous malformations should receive education on their diagnosis as well as on the different management options available for them.
 Patients should also be made aware of possible underlying comorbid conditions such as hereditary hemorrhagic telangiectasia, for which they should undergo screening when deemed appropriate.

 Enhancing Healthcare Team Outcomes

-Diagnosis and management of pulmonary arteriovenous malformations (AVMs) can be challenging as presenting symptoms and signs of dyspnea and hypoxemia can be observed in a myriad of conditions, mainly of the cardiac and pulmonary systems.
+Diagnosis and management of pulmonary arteriovenous malformations can be challenging as presenting symptoms and signs of dyspnea and hypoxemia can be observed in a myriad of conditions, mainly of the cardiac and pulmonary systems.
+This condition is best managed with an interprofessional team approach.
 While the diagnosis can be made by a primary care provider, internist, or pulmonologist, referral for management almost always involves evaluation by an interventional radiologist.
 In cases where the defect is not amenable for embolization, patients should be referred to a cardiothoracic surgeon for further evaluation.

 Nurses are of vital importance in the interprofessional team as they will be in charge of evaluating the patient and closely monitoring vital signs and patient symptoms.
 Patients should also be screened for HHT and, if diagnosed with the condition, should also be referred to other specialists depending on other factors, including the degree of anemia or the anatomic locations of other AVMs.